Camilo-Suarez98/excercise-results/README.md

 # Exercise Result Checker 🏃🏃‍♀️

 This project was developed using ReactJS with TailwindCSS for the Front End.

 ## Characteristics of the project:
-- It is an app that allows you to attach an excel file to verify multiple results.
+- It is an app that allows you to attach an Excel file to verify multiple results.
 - Allows manual data entry.

 ## Start 🚀